 The release of PlayStation 4’s exclusive Marvel’s Spider-Man in 2018 illustrates this beautifully.
 It took what I thought was the pinnacle of a video game version of Spider-Man from the game adaptations of Sam Raimi’s movie trilogy and blew it out of the water.
 Never before had I had so much unrestricted freedom swinging from the skyline of New York City, but the absolute fun I had being Spider-Man.

 It’s almost as if Stan Lee’s creations were made to be video games.
-As fun as watching summer blockbusters of his greatest creations was, being thrown into the rich, multifaceted world of Spider-Man, the X-Men, and others was a thrill never to be topped.
+As fun as watching summer blockbusters of his greatest creations were, being thrown into the rich, multifaceted world of Spider-Man, the X-Men, and others was a thrill never to be topped.

 A series that specifically comes to mind is the extremely fun team-based games, 2006’s Marvel: Ultimate Alliance.
 It was an action-adventure title by Activision in which the player, and perhaps some friends, would be able to control their favorite Marvel heroes in an action-packed romp through some iconic environments in the Marvel universe.